-Well, flying all the way from Australia, we didn’t want to miss out on the opportunity to explore this beautiful desert.
-We’ve never been to a desert before, and to be honest, we weren’t quite sure what to expect either.
+Flying all the way from Australia, we didn’t want to miss out on the opportunity to explore this beautiful desert.
+We’d never been to a desert before, and to be honest, we weren’t quite sure what to expect either.

-In this post, we share our experience and tips on getting to Aerial Tramway in Palm Springs with a baby, we hope to give a boost of confidence to other families who are thinking of making the same trip with their kids.
+In this post, we’ll share our experience and tips on the Aerial Tramway in Palm Springs with a baby.
+We hope to provide a boost of confidence to families who are also thinking of making the same trip with their kids.

 The Road Trip to Palm Springs